10up/wpacceptance/docs/index.md

 3\.
 You will be presented with some command prompts.
 Choose a project slug and select the defaults for the other options.
 When the command is finished, there will be a `wpacceptance.json` file in `wp-content` as well as a `tests` directory and an example test, `tests/ExampleTest.php`.

 WP Acceptance reads `wpacceptance.json` every time tests are run.
 The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `wpacceptance.json` can define `environment_instructions` OR `snapshot_id`.
-This is explained in [Workflow and Snapshots](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/). `tests` points to your test files.
+This is explained in [Workflow, Environmental Instructions, and Snapshots](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/). `tests` points to your test files.
 WP Acceptance tests are written in PHP and PHPUnit based.

 *There are a few important rules for wpacceptance.json:*